 At the top of the hotel is Abbey Road, an elegant bistro and bar decorated with images and precious possessions of the Beatles.
 One of them is the 1963 Rickenbacker guitar signed by all members.
 On a warmer day, guests can have a panoramic view of Seoraksan on the terrace, while enjoying afternoon tea and a range of classic British dishes.

 - The bus stop is directly located in front of the hotel.
-From there, it’s just a few minutes walk to the foyer.
+From there, it’s just a short walking distance to the foyer.

 This post is written based on my personal experience.
 It was neither sponsored nor solicited by Kensington Hotel Seoraks or any third party.
 All texts and pictures reflect my own opinions and are provided solely for informational purposes.
 I will not be liable for any errors or damages by making use of this information.